KDAB/hotspot/README.md

 hotspot is available in AUR (https://aur.archlinux.org/packages/hotspot).

+### Gentoo

+hotspot ebuilds are available from our overlay (https://github.com/KDAB/kdab-overlay).

 ### For any Linux distro: AppImage

 Head over to our [download page](https://github.com/KDAB/hotspot/releases) and download the latest [AppImage](http://appimage.org/) release and just run it.